node-projects/css-parser/README.md

 ## Background

-This is a fork of the npm `css` package, maintained by Adobe with modern improvements including TypeScript support, enhanced performance, and security updates.
+This is a fork of the npm `@adobe/css-tools` package, with modern improvements including TypeScript support, enhanced performance, and security updates.
 It provides a robust foundation for CSS tooling, preprocessing, and analysis.

 ## License